JoseDeFreitas/CodewarsLogger/README.md

 ### After completion

 And that's it!
-Keep in mind that it will take some minutes the first time you run it because the program must loop through all of the katas.
-You must run the program every time you want to update the katas.
+Keep in mind that it will take time depending on how many katas you've completed, since it must loop through all of them.
+When the 429 HTTP error ("Too Many Requests") gets thrown, the program automatically stops the execution and waits 2 minutes before continuing with the loop; this happens after approximately 250 API calls.

-It takes into consideration repeated files and code refactors.
+The program let's you choose whether to run it through all of the katas or just until the last saved one.
+Every time you run the program, the slug of the last completed kata is saved in the "config.txt" file next to the `LAST_KATA=` text.
+Choosing to run the program until encountering this kata is useful if you know you haven't trained any previous kata and just want to update the folder by adding the new katas you have completed, massively decreasing the time of execution.
+If you refactored the code of a kata you completed in the past, you would have to not choose that option and let it loop through all of the katas to copy the new code and replace it.
+I haven't found a better solution for this issue.

 For some reason, the API endpoint of Codewars that lists the "completed" katas includes also katas that you have trained but that aren't literally "completed"; that is, katas that have some solution that didn't pass all the tests.
 You complete a kata when you click the blue button "Attempt" and then the green button "Submit".
-This may lead to some warnings on the console that say `A web element was not found on the page (create code file step).`, because Codewars shows a text saying "No solutions" instead of the list of solutions that the program looks for.
+If you get a list of exceptions (katas which code couldn't be found) is because of this, since Codewars shows a text saying "No solutions" instead of the list of solutions that the program looks for.

 For a clearer view of how the program goes through all the katas, **you can comment out the [line 102](https://github.com/JoseDeFreitas/CodewarsLogger/blob/89830706167212643a03de70df8ed3aae22bc008/CodewarsLogger/Program.cs#L102)**
 (`options.AddArgument("--headless");`) by adding `//` before it.